List of countries and territories where Spanish is an official language: Andorra

-The Spanish language is not official but also holds a special status (in the education system, the media, and some official documents) in the Principality of Andorra which shares land borders with Spain.
-Public education in Spanish, following the Spanish public education system is offered in Andorra.
+Spanish is not the official language of Andorra but holds a special status in some fields, namely in education and business.
+Public education in Spanish (following the Spanish public education system) is offered in the country.
+It is the second-most spoken language in the country, with nearly half of the population conversant in Spanish, rivaling the official Catalan in both native and total speaker numbers.
+Spanish has also emerged as the lingua franca between various linguistic groups and in the commercial sector, which has triggered government efforts to promote the more general and universal use of Catalan.
 In 2008, 30.8% of students were enrolled in the Spanish education system.

 Belize

-Spanish has no official recognition in the Central American nation of Belize, a Commonwealth realm where English is the official national language.
-However, the country shares land borders with Spanish-speaking Mexico and Guatemala and, per the 2010 Belizean census, Spanish is spoken by a sizable portion of the population; 30% claim Spanish as a mother tongue and about 50% of the population has working knowledge of the language.
-The Census Report 2010 reported that 56.6% of Belizeans spoke Spanish.
+Spanish has no official recognition in the Central American nation of Belize, a Commonwealth of Nations member state where English is the official national language.
+However, the country shares land borders with Spanish-speaking Mexico and Guatemala and per the 2022 Belizean census, Spanish is spoken by a sizable portion of the population; 54% of the population has a working knowledge of the language.

 Gibraltar

-The Spanish language is not official but also holds a special status (in the education system, the media, and some official documents) in the British Overseas Territory of Gibraltar, which shares land borders with Spain.
+Spanish is not official in the British Overseas Territory of Gibraltar, which shares its only land border with Spain.
+Nevertheless, Spanish is compulsory for secondary school students and a mixture of Spanish and English called Llanito is colloquially spoken among most inhabitants.
+Recent trends since the 2000s have found, however, that Spanish proficiency and usage among younger generations is declining as members of these groups tend to use English exclusively.

 United States

 Spanish has been spoken in the United States for several centuries in the Southwest and Florida, which were all once part of New Spain.
 However, today only a minority of Spanish speakers in the U.S. trace their language back to those times; the overwhelming majority of speakers come from recent immigration.
-Only in northern New Mexico and southern Colorado has Spanish maintained speaking communities uninterruptedly since colonial times.
+Only in northern New Mexico and southern Colorado there have been Spanish-speaking communities uninterruptedly since colonial times.

 Spanish is the most studied foreign language in United States schools and is spoken as a native tongue by 41 million people, plus an additional 11 million fluent second-language speakers.
 Though not official, Spanish has a special status in the American state of New Mexico.
-With almost 60 million native speakers and second language speakers, the United States now has the second largest Spanish-speaking population in the world after Mexico.
+With almost 60 million native speakers and second language speakers, the United States now has the second-largest Spanish-speaking population in the world after Mexico.
 Spanish is increasingly used alongside English nationwide in business and politics.
-In the United States, the language is regulated by the North American Academy of the Spanish Language.
+Media in Spanish has also become influential outside of native Hispanophone circles.
+In the United States, correct use of the language is advocated by the North American Academy of the Spanish Language.